BeeBeeBethC/Portfolio-Project-2/TESTING.md

 ### Known Bugs
    - Cards would only partially flip and have a delay showing the image.
+   - default image would throw a 404 error.

 ### Resolved Bugs
-   - Cards now flip as expected, this bug was due to a couple of lines of code that was in my css styles document. one had a transform animation of 1 second ease. the other conflicting animation was a hover animation.
+   - Cards now flip as expected, this bug was due to a couple of lines of code that was in my css styles document.
+One had a transform animation of 1 second ease.
+The other conflicting animation was a hover animation.
 By removing the transform and the hover animation it is flipping cards immediately.
+   - On reviewing filepaths and adjusting accordingly the default image file path no longer throws errors.

 ### Existing Bugs
    - The timer doesn't reset following 'game over' overlay.
-More time would be needed too debug and this particular bug fully.
+More time would be needed too debug this particular bug fully.
 Despite this being an existing bug, it's actually quite a useful bug as it allows users to try to complete all the matches without the time constraint.
 This wasn't intended hence why I've left it in existing bugs and would need more time to either incorporate this as an extra feature or to fix it completely.

-   - The winner overlay flips cards back and resets the match counter but doesn't re-shuffle the cards. whilst this is still an existing bug, on web page refresh cards will re-shuffle again and present users with a fresh deck.
-More time would be needed to debug this completely but if I had more time I would re-route this back to the 'play game' overlay which in turn would refresh the game board.
+   - The winner overlay flips cards back and resets the match counter but doesn't re-shuffle the cards.
+Whilst this is still an existing bug, On web page refresh cards will re-shuffle again and present users with a fresh deck.
+More time would be needed to debug this completely.

 ## Further Testing